-Exposure condition Short time use; (few minutes less than 0.5 hour) Little physical stress Use of thin nitrile rubber gloves: Nitrile rubber (0.1 mm) Excellent tactibility ("feel"), powder-free Disposable Inexpensive Give adequate protection to low molecular weigh acrylic monomers Exposure condition Medium time use; less than 4 hours Physical stress (opening drums, using tools, etc.) Use of medium thick nitrile rubber gloves Nitrile rubber, NRL (latex) free; <0.45 mm Moderate tactibility ("feel"), powder-free Disposable Moderate price Gives adequate protection for most acrylates up to 4 hours Do NOT give adequate protection to low molecular weight monomers at exposures longer than 1 hour Exposure condition Long time Cleaning operations Nitrile rubber, NRL (latex) free; >0.56 mm low tactibility ("feel"), powder free High price Gives adequate protection for most acrylates in combination with commonly used solvents up to 8 hours Do NOT give adequate protection to low molecular weight monomers at exposures longer than 1 hour Avoid use of ketones and acetates in wash-up solutions.
+Do NOT give adequate protection to low molecular weight monomers at exposures longer than 1 hour Exposure condition Long time Cleaning operations Nitrile rubber, NRL (latex) free; >0.56 mm low tactibility ("feel"), powder free High price Gives adequate protection for most acrylates in combination with commonly used solvents up to 8 hours Do NOT give adequate protection to low molecular weight monomers at exposures longer than 1 hour Avoid use of ketones and acetates in wash-up solutions.
 Where none of this gloves ensure safe handling (for example in long term handling of acrylates containing high levels of acetates and/ or ketones, use laminated multilayer gloves.
-Guide to the Classification and Labelling of UV/EB Acrylates Third edition, 231 October 2007 - Cefic Body protection See Other protection below Other protection produce static electricity.
-For large scale or continuous use w Non sparking safety or conductive for made from a conductive compound the foot an shall dissipate static electresistance must range between 0 to
+Guide to the Classification and Labelling of UV/EB Acrylates Third edition, 231 October 2007 - Cefic Body protection See Other protection below Other protection Overalls.
+PVC Apron.
+PVC protective suit may be required if exposure severe.
+Eyewash unit.
+Ensure there is ready access to a safety shower.
+Some plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity.
+For large scale or continuous use wear tight-weave non-static clothing (no metallic fasteners, cuffs or pockets).
+Non sparking safety or conductive footwear should be considered.
+Conductive footwear describes a boot or shoe with a sol made from a conductive compound chemically bound to the bottom components, for permanent control to electrically groun the foot an shall dissipate static electricity from the body to reduce the possibility of ignition of volatile compounds.
+Electrica resistance must range between 0 to 500,000 ohms.
+Conductive shoes should be stored in lockers close to the room in whic they are worn.
+Personnel who have been issued conductive footwear should not wear them from their place of work to their homes and return.

-Chemwatch: 2742-065 Part Number: Version No: 2.1
+Chemwatch: 39-45449 Part Number: Version No: 2.1

-RapidstickTM 8-300 Structural Adhesive (Part B)
+Rapidstick[TM] 8-310 Structural Adhesive (Part B)